 You need to be aware of which part of the call is taking too long.
 You can break AHT down into smaller chunks: talking time and after-call work.
 If you are trying to be as efficient as possible, or if you have a high AHT, you need to look into after-call work, the hold time, and how much time is actually spent in a talking state to see where time could be trimmed.

 Also called Wrap Time, is the black sheep of agent efficiency!
 This is the time directly after the caller hangs up while the agent may still need to write a memo, submit information, or disposition the call.
 Depending on the processes you’ve put in place, this could take less than 30 seconds, as the rep should be able to complete some of the tasks while wrapping the call.
 If there is a significant amount of work, use this data to look at how efficient your call center is.
 It’s not just about the rep on the phone, but all of the stuff they still have to do after the call.
 Experienced reps may try to stall with their after-call work and use it as a way to stay off the phone.

 Screen reminders, such as something that pops up reminding them to mark themselves available, can be really useful for many associates.
 On our floor we have is set up so that the screens will change colors 30 seconds after a call ends to mitigate AWC.
 If there is something visible on agent screens, the supervisor walking the floor will be able to see it and nudge the agent to get them moving again.

 What percentage of your calls are being abandoned?
-This need to be known.
-If you are seeing quick abandons then you may have some issues that are different then if you have your standard, “long wait hangups”.
+This needs to be known.
+If you are seeing quick abandons then you may have some issues that are different than if you have your standard, “long wait hangups”.
 Abandon rate is a direct correlation to how well your WFM is.
 This will show you where you are staffed inappropriately and need to move reps around.
 A lot of times when you are abandoning calls in just specific certain intervals, you are overstaffed in others making you inefficient.